mongodb/mongo-python-driver/doc/examples/uuid.rst

 that replacing ``PYTHON_LEGACY`` by ``JAVA_LEGACY`` or ``CSHARP_LEGACY`` in
 the above example produces the same behavior.**

-.. note:: This will not be an issue in PyMongo>=4 as starting in that version, the ``STANDARD`` representation will decode Binary subtype 3 fields as :class:`~bson.binary.Binary` objects of subtype 3 (instead of :class:`uuid.UUID`), and each of the ``LEGACY_*`` representations will decode Binary subtype 4 fields to :class:`~bson.binary.Binary` objects of subtype 4 (instead of :class:`uuid.UUID`).
-This will prevent
+.. note:: Starting in PyMongo 4.0, this issue will be resolved as the ``STANDARD`` representation will decode Binary subtype 3 fields as :class:`~bson.binary.Binary` objects of subtype 3 (instead of :class:`uuid.UUID`), and each of the ``LEGACY_*`` representations will decode Binary subtype 4 fields to :class:`~bson.binary.Binary` objects of subtype 4 (instead of :class:`uuid.UUID`).

 .. _configuring-uuid-representation: